karlabelem/Duet/ProjectDescription.md

   5.3.1 Matchee marks Seeker as (-)
   5.3.2 System never shows this profile again
 * Exceptions
+  * The match fails to be displayed, as if marked (-) and if no other profiles are shown (undefined behavior).
+Resolution: a "no users to match with remain" message is displayed, perhaps allow users to reconsider their (-) marked profiles.

 ### Concert Meetup
 Jacob He